Ferdi265/wl-mirror/README.md

   -h,   --help             show this help
   -v,   --verbose          enable debug logging
-  -c,   --show-cursor      show the cursor on the mirrored screen (default) -n,   --no-show-cursor   don't show the cursor on the mirrored screen -s l, --scaling linear   use linear scaling (default) -s n, --scaling nearest  use nearest neighbor scaling
+  -c,   --show-cursor      show the cursor on the mirrored screen (default) -i,   --invert-colors    invert colors in the mirrored screen -n,   --no-show-cursor   don't show the cursor on the mirrored screen -s l, --scaling linear   use linear scaling (default) -s n, --scaling nearest  use nearest neighbor scaling